Rhinoplasty Las Vegas

 Is Rhinoplasty Right for Me?

-Dr. Higgins performs rhinoplasty to improve the appearance of the nose as well as the patient’s breathing.
+Dr. Higgins and Dr. Silver perform rhinoplasty to improve the appearance of the nose as well as the patient’s breathing.
 Both concerns may be addressed during the same surgery.

 Cosmetic rhinoplasty can enhance the appearance of the nose in many ways, including: